Member Profiles

 Jeanine Swick (Massachusetts) is ICG Treasurer and former SiW Secretary.
 Her grandmothers and mother taught her to make clothes for dolls and school at an early age.
 In Home-Ec, she made 3 piece suits while others figured out 3 piece patterns.
 She costumed in high school for theater, and later for her own teens.
 Her work is "period inspired" rather than historically accurate, incorporating her own creativity.
 She sells at regional renfaires, cons, SCA, and belly dance events.
 Visit her Designs by J web site: http://www.woollycat.net/.

-Bjo and John Trimble (Southern California) are a strong presence in Star Trek fandom and the SCA and former owners of Griffin Dyeworks.
+Bjo Trimble (Southern California) together with her late husband John, she was a strong presence in Star Trek fandom and the SCA and former owner of Griffin Dyeworks.
 In 2010 they founded Ancient Earth Pigments showing people of all ages how to make their own historic pigments and inks.
-Bjo and John She and her husband were awarded ICG's 1992 Lifetime Achievement Award.
+Bjo and John were awarded ICG's 1992 Lifetime Achievement Award.
 Bjo John

 Terry Walker (District of Columbia) has been sewing for forty years but didn’t know about historical/sci fi/fantasy costuming until a few years ago.
 At her first convention she knew she had found her people.
 Terry and her husband live in Washington, DC.